-The waste acceptance hours may be any time between the hours of 5:00 a.m. and 9:00 p.m., Monday through Friday and Saturday 5:00 a.m. to 2:00 p.m.
-The operating hours for operating heavy equipment and transporting materials on- or off-site may be any time between the hours of 5:00 a.m. and 11:00 p.m., Monday through Friday and Saturday 5:00 a.m. to 5:00 p.m.
-Waste acceptance hours for the public will be posted on the entrance sign and will be within the hours listed above.
+The waste acceptance hours for the facility will be 7:00 a.m. to 7:00 p.m.
+Monday through Friday, and 7:00 a.m. to 12:00 p.m. on Saturdays.
+The hours for operation of heavy equipment and transporting materials on- or off-site may be any time between the hours of 5:00 a.m. and 9:00 p.m.
+Monday through Friday and 5:00 a.m. to 2:00 p.m. on Saturdays.
+These times were selected to allow maximum availability and flexibility for commercial customers to ensure that their waste is able to be properly captured and transferred.

-A facility attendant will be on-site during operating hours that the facility is open to receive waste and will monitor and restrict access to the facility (i.e. 5:00 a.m. to 7:00 p.m., Monday through Friday and Saturday 5:00 a.m. to 2:00 p.m.).
-In addition to these hours to receive waste, the hours of operation for heavy equipment and transporting materials on- or off-site may be any time between the hours of 5:00 a.m. and 9:00 p.m., Monday through Friday and Saturday 5:00 a.m. to 5:00 p.m.
+A facility attendant will be on-site during operating hours that the facility is open to receive waste and will monitor and restrict access to the facility (i.e. 7:00 a.m. to 7:00 p.m., Monday through Friday and Saturday 7:00 a.m. to 12:00 p.m.).
+In addition to these hours to receive waste, the hours of operation for heavy equipment and transporting materials on- or off-site may be any time between the hours of 5:00 a.m. and 9:00 p.m., Monday through Friday and Saturday 5:00 a.m. to 2:00 p.m.
 During these heavy equipment operating hours (when the facility is closed for receiving waste) the lead operator will monitor and restrict access to the facility.
 The lead operator will be the responsible person to close, lock and secure the facility at the end of each operating day.
 In addition to the waste acceptance and operating hours, other non-waste management activities, including administrative and maintenance activities, may occur 24 hours per day, 7 days per week.
 The facility gates shall be closed during any other non-waste management activities and the employees on duty shall be responsible to monitor and restrict access to the facility.